 The Roses Project

 The Roses Charitable Trust (RCT) runs the Roses Project which delivers challenging, personal development outdoor activity courses for groups of marginalised young people.
 The Project work with young people aged 7-21 years.
-Our courses, which typically run for 5 days, are residential and based in Tavool House on the Island of Mull on the west coast of Scotland.
+Our courses, which typically run for 5 days, are available and based at a variety of centre bases in Glencoe and on Mull.

 The Roses Project outdoor residential and outdoor education courses are facilitated by Hebridean Pursuits Ltd est 1989.
 Hebridean Pursuits has been working with our groups since we founded the trust.
 For more information please click on the link below.